Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 Bye

-PHP (Hypertext Preprocessor) is a general‑purpose, open‑source scripting language created in 1995.
-It borrows from C, Java, and Perl; it is free, fast, cross‑platform, and efficient—one of the most widely used languages for web development.
+PHP (Hypertext Preprocessor) is a versatile open-source scripting language invented in 1995.
+It incorporates strengths from C, Java, and Perl, offering open-source, free, fast, cross-platform, and highly efficient features.
+It remains one of the most widely used languages in web development today.

 root@linuxprobe:~# cd /lnmp